Red Ketchup: Episodes

-· Episode 1: Ketchup on Ice – Rogue FBI agent Red Ketchup is sent to Antarctica on a bogus mission, but he uncovers a Soviet plot involving his archenemy, Dr. Otto K.
+Episode 1: Ketchup on Ice: Rogue FBI agent Red Ketchup is sent to Antarctica on a bogus mission, but he uncovers a Soviet plot involving his archenemy, Dr. Otto K.

-· Episode 2: Cold War – As his investigation in Antarctica continues, Red Ketchup teams up with a disgruntled Soviet scientist, who turns out to be Soviet Agent Olga Dynamo.
+Episode 2: Cold War: As his investigation in Antarctica continues, Red Ketchup teams up with a disgruntled Soviet scientist, who turns out to be Soviet agent Olga Dynamo.

-· Episode 3: Finding Dr. K – Red Ketchup finds himself in Moscow, where his old enemy Dr. K puts him through a mind and body-control experiment.
+Episode 3: Finding Dr. K: Red Ketchup finds himself in Moscow, where his old enemy Dr. K puts him through a mind and body-control experiment.

-· Episode 4: Red Sees Red – After escaping from the Komrade Ultra program, Red Ketchup runs amok in Moscow.
+Episode 4: Red Sees Red: After escaping from the Komrade Ultra program, Red Ketchup runs amok in Moscow.

-· Episode 5: Better Dead than Red – When Red visits a comic book convention in New York on another bogus mission, he uncovers a plot by Dr. K to attack the world with clones of Red.
+Episode 5: Better Dead than Red: When Red visits a comic book convention in New York on another bogus mission, he uncovers a plot by Dr. K to attack the world with clones of Red.

-· Episode 6: Rat Ketchup – While searching the New York subway system for his clone, Red discovers that Dr. K is planning a worldwide attack using Red Ketchup clones.
+Episode 6: Rat Ketchup: While searching the New York subway system for his clone, Red discovers that Dr. K is planning a worldwide attack using Red Ketchup clones.

-· Episode 7: Apocalypse Red – When Red travels to Vietnam to find more evidence of Dr. K's clones, he finds himself entangled with a faux-fashion maven and her twin sister, while trying to stop a plot to kill the Canadian Prime Minister.
+Episode 7: Apocalypse Red: When Red travels to Vietnam to find more evidence of Dr. K's clones, he finds himself entangled with a faux-fashion maven and her twin sister, while trying to stop a plot to kill the Canadian Prime Minister.

-· Episode 8: Toronto the Red – Toronto the Good doesn't know what hit it when Red Ketchup comes to town on the hunt for a clone who's determined to blow up the CN Tower.
+Episode 8: Toronto the Red: Toronto the Good does not know what hit it when Red Ketchup comes to town on the hunt for a clone who is determined to blow up the CN Tower.

-· Episode 9: Dope and the Red Pope – Red travels to Rome, where one of his identical clones has just been elected pope.
+Episode 9: Dope and the Red Pope: Red travels to Rome, where one of his identical clones has just been elected pope.

-· Episode 10: Hot Cuban Ketchup – Red travels to Cuba to confront Dr. K, and end his evil clone plot once and for all.
+Episode 10: Hot Cuban Ketchup: Red travels to Cuba to confront Dr. K and end his evil clone plot once and for all.